naotoo1/bcd-flaskflasgger/README.md

-# bcd-FlaskSwagger API
+# bcd-Flask and Flasgger
-An end-to-end implementation of Breast Cancer Detection using [prosemble ML package](https://github.com/naotoo1/prosemble) within the Flask framework integrated with swagger API
+An end-to-end implementation of Breast Cancer Detection using [prosemble ML package](https://github.com/naotoo1/prosemble) within the Flask framework and Flasgger

 ## How to use
 To diagnose breast cancer disease and return the confidence of the diagnosis,